Join us on an FB Live chat today at 2.30 PM to learn more about a unique return to work program to up skill women on a career break!

 Contemporary Indian women novelists are making a mark in the Indian literary scene.
-Here we suggest 5 must read books from novelists under the age of 25.
+Here we suggest 5 authors you must read!

 In the past few years, India has seen a boom of young writers.
 Now, you do not need to wait till you are in your 40s to find a publisher.
 These days even teenagers are in the list of best sellers.
-Here are 3 Indian women, who made a mark with their books.
-They are all below 25 years of age.
+Here are three Indian women novelists, who made a mark with their books.
+They are all below 40 years of age.

 An engineer by profession, she wrote her debut novel while studying in KIIT University during her final years of college.
 Her first novel ‘Let’s Get Committed’ was co authored by Utkarsh Roy and was released in 2011.
 It basically deals with the life of college going students.
 She released two more books ‘The Girl I Last Loved… The Girl Who Never Loved Me’and‘Let’s Love… From A Distance’ in 2012 and 2013 respectively.